Restricted Roads (20 mph Speed Limit) (Wales) Order 2022: Safety outcomes and analysis

 Research conducted by the Transport Research Institute at Edinburgh Napier University, in conjunction with Public Health Wales, estimated the 20mph default speed limit would save more than 100 lives over a decade and that 14,000 casualties in total could be avoided.
 The research suggested the policy could provide around £100 million in cost savings in the first year alone as a direct result of fewer deaths and injuries.

 Earlier research published in 2017 by Public Health Wales estimated that if all 30mph limit roads in Wales became 20mph limits, approximately 6–10 lives would be saved and 1,200–2,000 casualties avoided each year, with a prevention value of £58–£94 million.

 Early casualty data

 Preliminary casualty data following implementation has shown reductions in road casualties.
 Welsh Government data published in June 2024 showed reduced casualties on 20/30mph roads since the introduction of 20mph in September 2023.
+Also in June 2024, insurance company esure reported that vehicle damage claims had fallen by 20 per cent in Wales since the introduction of the 20 mph limit, during times of the year when such claims normally rise.
 Analysis by the 20's Plenty for Us campaign group indicated a 26% reduction in casualties on 20/30mph roads in the first twelve months, with 630 fewer casualties compared to the previous year.

 Data for the first full quarter following implementation showed a 32% reduction in casualties on restricted roads compared to the same period in the previous year.
 This included five fatalities on 20mph and 30mph roads, compared to 11 in the same period in 2023.